 For a spice that has a history going back over 4,000 years, you would think that there wouldn’t be much controversy or confusion.
 Au contraire.
-The benefits and risks of cinnamon are making headlines these days like never before.
+The pros and cons of cinnamon have made headlines for several years now.

-Part of the confusion surrounding cinnamon involves what is and is not “true” cinnamon.
+Part of the confusion on the pros and cons of cinnamon involves what is and is not “true” cinnamon.
 Cinnamomum zeylanicum, also known as Cinnamomum verum, is native to Ceylon (Sri Lanka).
 China and Southeast Asia are the home of Cinnamomum cassia, a related species that has an equally long history.
 Ancient Egyptians included both forms of cinnamon in their embalming formula for mummifying pharaohs because of the spices’ lovely aroma and preserving powers.
 The Bible refers to both cinnamon and cassia, which were used for aroma and flavor.
 Both types are derived from the bark of trees.

 In modern times these two species are used interchangeably to flavor both sweet and savory dishes.
 What you find on the spice shelf in the supermarket is usually cassia cinnamon, because it is more readily available and cheaper than Ceylon cinnamon.
 The flavors are subtly different.